wp-plugins/robots-meta/readme.txt

 * Prevent indexing of just your comment feeds.
 * Enforce a trailing slash on archives.

+== More info ==

-For more info, version history, etc. check out the page on my site about the [Robots Meta plugin](http://www.joostdevalk.nl/wordpress/meta-robots-wordpress-plugin/)
+* For more info, version history, etc. check out the page on my site about the [Robots Meta plugin](http://www.joostdevalk.nl/wordpress/meta-robots-wordpress-plugin/).
+* To check out the other WordPress plugins I wrote, check out my [WordPress plugins](http://www.joostdevalk.nl/wordpress/) page.
+* For updates about this plugin and other plugins I created read my [SEO blog](http://www.joostdevalk.nl/)

 == Installation ==